-- 1. Market participants should communicate in a manner that is clear and truthful.
-Market participants also should not omit any material fact or qualification if the omission would cause the communications to be misleading. - 2.
-All market participants should behave in a manner that supports market liquidity and integrity.
+1. Market participants should communicate in a manner that is clear and truthful.
+Market participants also should not omit any material fact or qualification if the omission would cause the communications to be misleading.

+2. All market participants should behave in a manner that supports market liquidity and integrity.
 Market participants should avoid trading strategies that hinder market clearance or compromise market integrity.
-Examples of strategies to avoid include those that cause or exacerbate settlement fails, those that inhibit the provision of liquidity by others, those that restrict the floating supply of a particular issue in order to generate price movements in that security or related markets, and those that give a false impression of market price, depth, or liquidity. - Such strategies include those that may cause undue latency, artificial price movements, or delays in other participants' executions and result in a false impression of market price, depth, or liquidity.
-Manipulative practices, including those in which a trader enters a bid or offer with the intent to cancel the bid or offer before execution (such as "spoofing" or "layering"), "painting the tape," and improper self-trading, may also create a false sense of market price, depth, or liquidity and should be avoided. - 3.
-Market participants should be responsible in quoting prices and should promote overall price transparency across trading platforms. - Price discovery activities are an integral part of the Treasury, agency debt, and agency MBS markets and should be encouraged.
+Examples of strategies to avoid include those that cause or exacerbate settlement fails, those that inhibit the provision of liquidity by others, those that restrict the floating supply of a particular issue in order to generate price movements in that security or related markets, and those that give a false impression of market price, depth, or liquidity.

+Such strategies include those that may cause undue latency, artificial price movements, or delays in other participants' executions and result in a false impression of market price, depth, or liquidity.
+Manipulative practices, including those in which a trader enters a bid or offer with the intent to cancel the bid or offer before execution (such as "spoofing" or "layering"), "painting the tape," and improper self-trading, may also create a false sense of market price, depth, or liquidity and should be avoided.

+3. Market participants should be responsible in quoting prices and should promote overall price transparency across trading platforms.

+Price discovery activities are an integral part of the Treasury, agency debt, and agency MBS markets and should be encouraged.
 Market participants should pursue pricing practices that have the objective of resulting in a transaction, rather than resulting in market distortions.

-- Price discovery relies on efficient price reporting and transparent markets. - > Voice trades should be transparent.
-Market participants should conduct trades through interdealer voice brokers with electronic trading screens only if those trades are published on the electronic trading screens at the time of the transaction.
-Interdealer voice brokers with electronic trading screens should publish all voice trades to those screens when the trade is agreed. - > Market participants should not engage in conduct that deliberately seeks to evade regulatory reporting requirements or impedes market transparency efforts. - > The TMPG believes that transparency supports market liquidity and consequently benefits all market participants. - 4.
-Market participants employing trading strategies that involve high trading volume or quoting activity should be mindful of whether a sudden change in these strategies could adversely affect liquidity in the Treasury, agency, or agency MBS markets, and should seek to avoid changes likely to cause such disruptions.
+Price discovery relies on efficient price reporting and transparent markets.
+For example, market participants should not conduct trades through interdealer voice brokers with electronic trading screens without having a record of the transaction published on the screen at the time of the transaction.
+In addition, market participants should not engage in conduct that deliberately seeks to evade regulatory reporting requirements or impedes market transparency efforts.
+The TMPG believes that increased market transparency supports market liquidity and consequently benefits all market participants.

+4. Market participants employing trading strategies that involve high trading volume or quoting activity should be mindful of whether a sudden change in these strategies could adversely affect liquidity in the Treasury, agency, or agency MBS markets, and should seek to avoid changes likely to cause such disruptions.
 Because market participants may need to change their trading or quoting activity, they are not expected to continue trading or quoting at the same level under all circumstances, but they should evaluate the impact of abruptly changing their traded volume or quoting activity on market liquidity.
 Market participants who employ strategies that involve high trading volume or quoting activity should have plans in place that would allow them to change participation in a manner that incorporates the impact of the changes on market functioning.
 These plans should be vetted with senior management and control functions and be reviewed on a regular basis.